unckless/RobUnckless_Lab_Notebook/_posts/2019-04-15-18-Moorea-Coral-Extractions.md

 **DNA Extraction**

-1. Centrifuged all tubes at 12,000 rcf for 1 minute to pellet any debris and beads that got through the sieve
+1. Centrifuged all tubes at 12,000 rcf for 1 minute to pellet any debris and beads
 2. Removed supernatant into new 1.5mL tubes
 3. Added 1 volume (420µl) Genomic Binding Buffer to each tube, vortexed and spun down
 4. 700µl of sample was added to the kit spin column and centrifuged at 12,000 rcf for 1 minute